Create a transaction log backup

 Browse Files dialog

-5. On the Media options page, set up general media options:
+4. On the Media options page, configure the media options:

-5.3.
-Under Transaction Log, select the checkbox next to the options to handle the transaction log during a restore or backup operation:
+• Under Transaction Log, choose how to handle the transaction log during a restore or backup operation.

 Set up general media options